Viewing archives for Alumni Newsletter

 QE theatre trips this term included 40 boys in Years 9 and 10 going to see Red Pitch, an award-winning play at Soho House Theatre, which was built by Alex’s company, Charcoalblue.

-Alex provides theatre planning, consultancy on all aspects of theatre design.
+Alex provides planning and consultancy on all aspects of theatre design.
 During more than 15 years of theatre consultancy, he has worked on high-profile projects including: the award-winning Dorfman Theatre at the National Theatre; the new Sadler’s Wells Theatre at London’s Olympic Park; and the first new London West End theatre since 1973, at Soho Place.
 In addition, he has 25 years’ experience as a lighting designer, production manager and technical stage manager.

 • Among other OEs supporting the creation of The Robert Dudley Studio, is Jay Shetty (OE 1999–2006), the podcaster, author and life coach with a huge global online following.
 Watch Jay’s appeal for The Robert Dudley Studio here.